Published on Oct 06, 2021

 But fulfilling all the childish demands of your kids can make you malleable.
 Be sure not to overcompensate with your kids for being a single parent.
 Giving into childish demands does not make you the "cool parent."

 Without any partner to play good cop vs. bad cop with, it can be disheartening always to be a serious parent.
-You should always have the weapon of authority by your side and guard on your kids.
+You should always have the weapon of authority by your side and guard your kids.
 Your child needs you to instill structure and enforce boundaries in their lives to encourage good behavior and foster healthy habits.

 Staying organized can be one of your greatest assets as a single parent.
 There are many tools you can use to improve your family life and reinforce your family's schedule.